Westchester County Police Civil Service Examinations in May – Deadline To File For Tests Is Feb. 24th

 ELOC’s planned expansion into the former YMCA building will establish a vital community hub in downtown Mount Vernon.
 The organization has secured a $1.65 million grant to fund this space, representing a significant private investment in the city at a time when such resources are critically needed.
 This investment is expected to stimulate economic activity in the downtown area while providing essential services to the community without burdening the city’s strained finances.

-Local youth, who particularly need positive opportunities and guidance, will benefit from ELOC’s comprehensive programming.
+Local youth who need positive opportunities and guidance will benefit from ELOC’s comprehensive programming.
 The organization has already demonstrated its effectiveness by supporting 500 teens across Westchester County through various initiatives.
 Mount Vernon students will have access to:

-The Student Summer Energy & Environmental Program, offering education in critical areas such as water management and climate studies
+The Student Summer Energy & Environmental Program offers education in critical areas such as water management and climate studies

 Advanced technology training through the Technology & Environment program at SUNY Mount Vernon, including valuable skills in data mining, coding, and cybersecurity